INFORMATION FOR MATHEMATICS MAJORS

 Why Major in Mathematics?

 Our undergraduate majors form a large group of independent-minded and curious people with a rich variety of intellectual interests.
-In 2011-12 the math department had a total of 76 majors (37 juniors and 39 seniors) and their programs of study include advanced courses in many other disciplines such as computer science, physics, economics and finance, biology and philosophy.
+In recent years we have had approximately 70-75 majors and their programs of study include advanced courses in many other disciplines such as computer science, physics, economics and finance, biology and philosophy.
 A substantial fraction of our majors write a senior thesis with an advisor from one of these other departments, along with a second reader from mathematics.
 After Princeton, many go on to graduate studies in pre-eminent mathematics programs, but others pursue their interests in these other disciplines instead, where their mathematical training is a crucial advantage.

 For additional information about majoring in mathematics at Princeton, start with the Program Overview.